hymkor/smake/README.md

 If FILENAME exists and it is a directory, it returns t.
 Otherwise nil.
 Same as -d of Perl.

+### (pushd "DIRNAME" COMMANDS)

+Change the current directory to "DIRNAME" and execute COMMANDS like (progn).
+After COMMANDS, return to the original current directory.

 ### (let),(format) and so on

 They are compatible functions with ISLisp.
 See also [hymkor/gmnlisp](https://github.com/hymkor/gmnlisp)